Inventory Module - Production Quickstart GuideΒΆ

 runbooks --version

 ## Verify AWS CLI access.
-Expected: Account and user information
+Expected: JSON with Account, UserId, Arn

 ## Verify Task runner.
-Expected: Task version (any recent version)
+Expected: Task version X.X.X

 task --version